YShailendra/NodeWithHasura/README.md

 # Prerequisites
 ## docker should be intalled on machine
-## node version 14 or higher verions
+## node version 14 or higher versions